 Thick and CHEWY Bourbon Molasses Cookies are perfect for the holidays!
 Made with brown sugar and plenty of festive spices, these cookies are so soft and flavorful!

-With Christmas just a few weeks away, I wanted to pop in and quickly share my recipe for bourbon molasses cookies with you!
+With Christmas just a few weeks away, I wanted to pop in and quickly share my recipe for chewy molasses cookies with you!
 These cookies are so festive and perfect for holiday celebrations or cookie parties.
-They taste just like the ginger molasses cookies we all know and love, but even better because they have a subtle bourbon flavor.
+They taste just like the ginger molasses cookies we all know and love, but even better!
+Because they have a subtle bourbon flavor that’s to die for.

 Even if you’re not a huge fan of bourbon, I encourage you to give these molasses cookies a try!

-The bourbon isn’t overpowering and gives the cookies a subtle caramel flavor.
+Because the bourbon isn’t overpowering and it actually gives the cookies a subtle caramel flavor.
 It’s so DELICIOUS!
 Oh, and don’t worry about getting buzzed off of these cookies.
 There’s only 3 tablespoons of bourbon in the recipe and most of the alcohol bakes out while the cookies are in the oven!
 Unfortunately I don’t have any suggestions for substituting the bourbon, so if you can’t consume it, I suggest making my soft and chewy gingersnaps instead.

 The cookie dough for this recipe needs to chill for at least 4 hours!